Fabrizio-Caruso/CROSS-LIB/README.md

 The game should be as portable as possible.
 Therefore the following coding choices and design rules are applied:
 1. ANSI C (for the game logic);
-2.sStrictly separated input/output and hardware-dependent code from the game logic;
+2. strictly separated input/output and hardware-dependent code from the game logic;
 3. the prefered default graphics and input implementation is provided by conio.h (as implemented in CC65, Z88DK and WinCMOC), whenever no specialized code for a specific target is implemented;
 4. joystick-related libraries as found in CC65 and in Z88DK;